World War II and the Goleta Mesa Campus

 World War II Marine Air Base

 Many of the buildings which were part of the Marine Air Base were re-purposed as classrooms, dormitories, cafeteria, and office space.
+The base hospital became the student health center (until the current building was built in 1968), the Marine recreation center became the Student Union, and an auditorium on the base was used for concerts and large lectures until Campbell Hall was built in 1961.
 The Marine training pool is still in use today as the UCSB water polo facility, and the Old Gym (also known as the Red Barn) is used as overflow office space.

 The wind-swept and remote nature of the campus was a concern to early planners.
 The adjacency to the local airport also brought noise concerns.
 The long rows of eucalyptus that had been planted by early ranchers provided some relief from the westerly winds, but since much of the top soil on the mesa had been removed by the navy to fill in the slough for the airport, blowing sand was still quite a problem.